 Mt 13; Lk 8; Mk4

-His interpretation of the parable was such.
+A little later He interpreted this parable, which was as follows.
 The seed which was sown was the word of GOD.
 That which landed on the wayside did not survive because they lacked understanding when they heard the word.
 Those sown amongst the thorns were those who endured only until tribulation or persecution arose and then they fell away.
 And those sown amongst the thorns were those who received the word but got side tracked because of the cares of the age, or because of the deceitfulness of riches.

 But there was a fourth seed which was sown into good soil, soil which had been no doubt prepared, soil which had been worked and cultivated.
 This seed brought forth plentifully.

 We must first hear that word of Christ; but then we must believe that word, which means that we must obey that word.
-Not a mental acceptance, but a transformative realignment of our entire being.
+Believing is a reaction to something which we have heard.
+Believing is not only a mental acceptance of something we have heard, but a transformative realignment of our entire being.